saabman/MMM-WunderGround-PWS-Observations/README.md

 A basic module for displaying weather observations from a WunderGound PWS

+The Weather Icons used in this module are created and maintained by Erik Flowers. v1.0 artwork by Lukas Bischoff. v1.1 - 2.0 artwork by Erik Flowers www.weathericons.io

 Requires WunderGround API Key.
 Available for free for PWS opperators

 Your Station ID.